mixxxdj/manual/source/chapters/user_interface.rst

    The Vinyl Control Mode and Cueing controls of a deck

-The control above the waveforms relay to the :term:`vinyl control` feature in Mixxx and is **hidden** in the default
+The control above the waveforms relate to the :term:`vinyl control` feature in Mixxx and is **hidden** in the default
 :ref:`Mixxx user interface <interface-overview>`.
 Click the :ref:`VINYL section expansion button <interface-expansion-buttons>` in the mixer